individual therapy

 What is Individual Therapy?

-Individual therapy is the process by which we discover what blocks you from breaking free of patterns that keep you stuck, confused, in pain, addicted, and more.
+Individual therapy is the process by which you and your therapist can discover what blocks you from breaking free of patterns that keep you stuck, confused, in pain, addicted, and more.

-It involves connecting with the right therapist to build a safe and trusting relationship you can count on, giving you an opportunity to be seen, heard, and understood.
+It involves connecting with the right therapist to build a safe and trusting relationship you can count on, allowing you to be seen, heard, and understood.
 Through this relationship, you learn to make connections between your past and your present so that you can consciously choose your future.

 Co-creating a therapeutic relationship with me means having someone on your side, no matter what.
-I mirror you back to yourself without judgment, offering thoughtful, impactful challenges along the way.
+During individual therapy sessions, I mirror you back to yourself without judgment, offering thoughtful, impactful challenges along the way.

 types of individual therapy

-Simply finding the right therapist can be a daunting task, let alone figuring out which type of therapy will be most effective for you.
-The good news is, research generally shows that A) any therapy is better than no therapy, and B) your relationship with your therapist is actually one of the most important factors for successful therapy – more important, even, than the approach they use.
+Finding the right therapist can be daunting, let alone figuring out which type of therapy will be most effective for you.
+The good news is that research generally shows that A) any therapy is better than no therapy, and B) your relationship with your therapist is actually one of the most critical factors for successful therapy – even more important than the approach they use.

-That being said, you may still want to learn about my own approach.
-I work as a Psychodynamic, Family Systems Psychologist.
-While I do incorporate aspects of other modalities (e.g. Person-Centered Therapy, Narrative Therapy), I lead with the two listed above.
+That being said, you may still want to learn about my approach to working with individuals in therapy.
+I work as a Psychodynamic Family Systems Psychologist.
+While I do incorporate aspects of other modalities (e.g., Person-Centered Therapy, Narrative Therapy), I lead with the first two.

 Learn more about these theoretical orientations here: